Israel's Netanyahu launches all-out assault on Iran deal at U.N.

 UNITED NATIONS Israeli Prime Minister Benjamin Netanyahu used his annual United Nations address on Thursday to launch an all-out assault on the historic nuclear deal with Iran, warning that his country would never let the Islamic Republic join the atomic weapons club.

 Speaking at the yearly gathering of world leaders at the U.N.
-General Assembly, Netanyahu reiterated Israeli criticism of a deal between Iran and major world powers aimed at curbing Tehran's nuclear programme.
+General Assembly, Netanyahu reiterated Israeli criticism of a deal between Iran and major world powers aimed at curbing Tehran's nuclear program.

 He said that, once international sanctions are lifted, "unleashed and unmuzzled, Iran will go on the prowl."